BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 Either partner will do well here, his Frogadier hits hard with Water Pulse and Misty Terrain boosted Icy Wind, while her Grimer can smack super effective STAB on each with Knock Off and Poison Fang.
 Low stats including abysmal speed prevents Musharna from doing much damage - stall out the screens from the Munna if you need to and hit Musharna hard with STAB moves and you'll be just fine.

 After the battle, you'll be gifted *TM94 Rock Smash*!
 Now that we have this TM, we can use Rock Smash in the field.
 Use it to go down and right, and you'll see a **Blitzle**.
 Give it a GourmetTreat and it'll battle you!
-On the way out, head into Jenkel's lab one more time and pick up 6 *Cell Batteries!* Make sure you save three of them for a quest in chapter 8.
+On the way out, head into Jenkel's lab one more time and pick up *6 Cell Batteries*!
+Make sure you save three of them for a quest in chapter 8.

 ## Team Xen Gearen Takeover